xcomfan/xcomfan.github.io/gitref/distributed_workflow/maintaining_project.md

 Now you just need to commit to your topic branch and push.
 This will automatically update the Pull Request.
 Adding commits to an existing Pull Request doesn't trigger a notification.
 You can communicate and trigger a notification via comments in the pull request.

+[comment]: <> (TODO: For most people they would be working in a project they have write access to so makes sense to write up this section from perspective of here is how you do it for your day job, and here is the open source contribute workflow.)

 It is important to note that you can also open a Pull Request between two branches in the same repository.
 If you have write access you can push a topic branch to the repository and open a Pull Request on it to the master branch fo that same project to initiate a code review and discuss process.

 ### Keeping up with Upstream